 Annual Revenue

-Insurers use your annual turnover as a key pricing factor.
-Higher revenue means more client work, more events, and greater exposure - resulting in higher premiums.
-A part-time wedding photographer earning $30K will pay less than a full-time commercial studio turning over $500K+.
+Turnover is a core rating factor.
+Higher revenue means more client work, more events, and greater exposure.
+A part-time wedding photographer earning $30K faces a very different premium to a commercial studio turning over $500K.

 🎯